mtxr/vscode-sqltools/README.md

 |![SAPHana](https://raw.githubusercontent.com/mtxr/vscode-sqltools/master/packages/drivers/icons/saphana/default.png)|SAPHana|[@ariel-bentu](https://github.com/ariel-bentu)|

-Special thanks to this amazing developers that keep the project running!
+Special thanks to these amazing developers that keep the project running!

 Do you want to add a new driver?
 We have a tool to help you.
 See [support new drivers](https://vscode-sqltools.mteixeira.dev/contributing/support-new-drivers) guide.